Jcavazosg/Machine-Learning-Project/README.md

 ![Waldo](ReadMe_pics/jorge_waldo.png)

-![Jorge](ReadMe_pics/jorge_identified.png)

 It was actually possible to get the full-face image of Waldo identified, but it required a little bending for a more 3-D effect and didn’t work at all on the scanned scenes.
 In those, Waldo is always in three-quarter profile.

+![Jorge](ReadMe_pics/jorge_identified.png)

+It worked great on Jorge, though!

 **Back to Our Model**